dhoover103/nested-helm-operator/README.md

     ├── licenses
     └── watches.yaml

-In this example, we unzipped the folder to edit the parameters.
+In this example, we unzipped the folder to edit the parameters (not shown above).
 We added a new value, nameOverride, to demonstrate the operator is using this local version of the helm chart.

     nameOverride: "example-nested-mariadb"